 There is a parking lot with wheelchair accessible spots

-We host two other drop ins weekly:
+We host one other drop ins weekly:

 Wednesdays, 7-9 pm, at First Baptist Church in Jamaica Plain (wheelchair accessible)